micolous/pcprox/disassembly.md

 5. `GND`

 This can be attached to a PIC programmer, such as a PICkit2 compatible programmer that supports ICSP (in-circuit system programming).

-Unfortunately, the device has the code-protect bits set on all parts of memory, making it more difficult to dump.
+The device has the code-protect bits set on all parts of memory, making it more difficult to dump.

 [Heart of Darkness][heart-of-darkness] describes a method for dumping PIC microcontrollers by using _two_ identically-programmed PICs: